Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

 \subsubsection{A1: Optimizing Tool Mechanics via Causal Feedback}

-The defining feature of A1 on-policy methods is reliance on \emph{causal, immediate, and fine-grained} reward signals.
+A1 on-policy methods rely on causal, immediate, and fine-grained reward signals.
 The supervision source is the verifiable outcome of tool execution itself, not a downstream task metric.
 For example, DeepRetrieval~\cite{jiang2025deepretrieval} formalizes query reformulation as an MDP where reward is directly derived from retrieval metrics like Recall@K or NDCG, and RLEF~\cite{gehring2025rlefgroundingcodellms} frames code synthesis with rewards from test-case execution.
-This stands in contrast to A2 signals that only evaluate the final answer.
+The approach contrasts with A2 signals that only evaluate the final answer.

-Conceptually, A1 on-policy RL optimizes \emph{tool-use mechanics}---teaching the agent \emph{how} to wield tools correctly, grounding behavior in environment ``physics'' (``this syntax \emph{executes}'', ``this query \emph{retrieves}'').
-This direct engagement with ground-truth feedback drives strong performance in domains with verifiable, deterministic outcomes.
+Conceptually, A1 on-policy RL optimizes tool-use mechanics: it teaches the agent how to wield tools correctly, grounding behavior in environment ``physics'' (``this syntax executes'', ``this query retrieves'').
+Direct engagement with ground-truth feedback drives strong performance in domains with verifiable, deterministic outcomes.